Frigg gas field: Geology

 The field was discovered at a depth of 1850 m by the Petronord group (Elf Aquitaine, Total Oil Marine Norsk, and Norsk Hydro) and the Norwegian State in 1971 with Well 25/1-1 using the Semi-submersible Neptune P 81 in 100 m of water.
 The well was located following interpretation of a 15 by 20 km grid of Reflection seismology lines recorded in 1965.
-A 5 by 5 km finer grid of seismic lines were recorded in 1969, followed by a 1 by 1 km grid in 1973, combined with four appraisal wells determined the field was 115 km2 in area with a 170 m gas column in Lower Eocene sandstones forming an abyssal fan in the Viking Structural basin.
+A 5 by 5 km finer grid of seismic lines were recorded in 1969, followed by a 1 by 1 km grid in 1973, which, combined with four appraisal wells, determined the field was 115 km2 in area with a 170 m gas column in Lower Eocene sandstones forming an abyssal fan in the Viking Structural basin.
 The fan structure appears on seismic sections as a low relief Anticline that includes a Flat spot caused by the Density contrast of the gas.

 Development

 The Frigg field has been developed through a number of offshore platforms.

 The initial production of gas (in 1000 standard cubic metres) was: